tsaihsilo/Basic_Python/README.md

 # Basic_Python
-- Check proficiency with commonly-used Python programming.
+- Demonstrate proficiency with commonly-used Python programming.
 - This project checks a couple of properties for numbers:
   - Integers being prime.
   - Integers being divisible by other integers.